lauslim12/node-docker-kubernetes/README.md

 Note that you might need to also deploy your MongoDB to Kubernetes and Docker if you are using this locally.
 Because I use MongoDB Atlas (cloud database-as-a-service), I don't deploy it in this repository.

 By the way, I have already deployed this Docker image on my Docker Hub.
-If you're too lazy to create it, feel free to just pull it from my Docker Hub and test it on your local machine.
+Feel free to just pull it from my Docker Hub and test it on your local machine.

 ```bash
 docker pull lauslim12/node-docker-kubernetes